earlygrey/shapedrawer/README.md

 Comes with overloaded methods to draw lines, paths, ellipses, regular polygons and rectangles.

-Just needs to be provided with a Batch (SpriteBatch or PolygonSpriteBatch will work) and a TextureRegion.
+Just needs to be provided with a Batch (eg a SpriteBatch) or if you additionally want filled shapes a PolygonBatch (eg a PolygonSpriteBatch), as well as a TextureRegion.

 ---